 Pen and paper are so 2008.
 Word counts, full-screen editing spaces and automatic spell-checks aren’t essentials: but my goodness, do they make things easier.
-But which writing platform is right for you?
+But which writing and publishing platform is right for you?
 Here’s a pros and cons round up of the top three – Wattpad, Movellas and Tumblr – so you can find out for yourself.

 This writing platform was launched in 2006, and offers a free online storytelling community where users can post articles, stories, fan fiction, poems and more, using either the website or the Wattpad app.
 Users can comment, like stories, and join groups.